 So for the most part, low concentration products are triglycerides.
-Highly concentrated products are ethyl esters.
+Highly concentrated products are ethyl esters or rTG-forms.

 Concentrated TG Fish Oil

-You can convert concentrated ethyl ester oil back into triglyceride form using lipase enzymatic conversion but that’s taking the oil even farther away from its fish origins.
-‘Pharma grade’ TG oils are made this way.
+You can convert concentrated ethyl ester oil back into triglyceride form using lipase enzymatic conversion.
+Ultra-concentrated TG oils are made this way.